-It feels like the future is upon us at the 70th annual meeting of the European Federation of Animal Science (EAAP), which is taking place in Ghent this very week.
-Under the topic ‘Animal farming for a healthy world’, about 1,500 animal scientists from across Europe will be discussing the most important issues facing the industry: from resource efficiency to animal welfare.
-More than 700 lectures and 540 posters will highlight current findings and achievements aimed at advancing animal health, nutrition, production or breeding.
+It felt like the future was upon us at the 70th annual meeting of the European Federation of Animal Science (EAAP), which took place in Ghent this year.
+Under the topic ‘Animal farming for a healthy world’, about 1,500 animal scientists from across Europe discussed the most important issues facing the industry: from resource efficiency to animal welfare.
+More than 700 lectures and 540 posters highlighted current findings and achievements aimed at advancing animal health, nutrition, production or breeding.

-At the EAAP conference, Dr. Eckel will be presenting its latest findings regarding a research study with broilers.
+At the EAAP conference, Dr. Eckel presented its latest findings regarding a research study with broilers.
 These clearly show that the use of the phytogenic additive Anta®Phyt can markedly improve the performance and quality of broilers, while also providing the liver with a stabilized vitamin A and vitamin C content.

-Apart from the scientific programme, industry networking and numerous on-site visits to farms are on the agenda, which will culminate at the conference gala dinner.
+Apart from the scientific programme, industry networking and numerous on-site visits to farms were on the agenda, which culminated at the conference gala dinner.

 The effects of a phytogenic feed additive on broiler performance, meat quality and the liver